-Bluetooth is a pervasive wireless technology used by billions of devices including mobile phones, laptops, headphones, cars, speakers, medical, and industrial appliances [12].
-Bluetooth is specified in an open standard maintained by the Bluetooth special interest group (SIG).
-The latest version of the standard is 5.2 [11].
+Bluetooth is a pervasive wireless technology used by billions of devices including mobile phones, laptops, headphones, cars, speakers, medical, and industrial appliances [13].
+Bluetooth is specified in an open standard maintained by the Bluetooth special interest group (SIG), and the.
+The latest version of the standard is 5.2 [12].
 The standard specifies two different, incompatible wireless transports, Bluetooth Classic (BT) and Bluetooth Low Energy (BLE).
 BT is best suited for high-throughput use cases, such as streaming audio and voice calls, while BLE is best suited for very low-power use cases such as localization and monitoring.

-As BT and BLE were introduced at different points in time to address different use cases, the standard maintains separate security architectures and threat models for BT [11, p.
-947] and BLE [11, p.
+As BT and BLE were introduced at different point points in time to address different use cases, the standard maintains separate security architectures and threat models for BT [12, p.
+947] and BLE [12, p.
 1617].
 While these security architectures address different threat models, they use similar security mechanisms, including pairing and secure session establishment.
 Pairing enables devices to establish a shared long term key, and secure session establishment enables paired devices to establish a secure communication channel by negotiating a session key that is derived from the pairing long term key.

 Devices that support both BT and BLE have to pair twice to use both transports securely.
-Bluetooth v4.2 (released in 2014) introduced Cross-Transport Key Derivation (CTKD) to mitigate the "user-unfriendly" requirement to pair the same devices twice.
-After pairing on one transport, CTKD allows the creation of a second long term key for the other transport [11, p.
+As pairing the same devices twice is considered "user-unfriendly", Bluetooth v4.2 (released in 2014) introduced Cross-Transport Key Derivation (CTKD) to mitigate the "user-unfriendly" requirement to pair the same devices twice.
+After pairing on one transport, CTKD allows the creation of a second long term key for the other transport [12, p.
 1401].
 For example, two devices can pair over BT, generate the BT long term key, and then run CTKD to derive the BLE long term key (without having to pair over BLE).
 All major Bluetooth software stacks (Apple, Linux, Android, and Windows) and hardware providers (Cypress, Intel, Qualcomm, Broadcom, Apple, Sony, and Bose) implement CTKD.
-Apple presented CTKD as a core "always on" Bluetooth feature to improve usability [42].
+Apple presented CTKD as a core "always on" Bluetooth feature to improve usability [45].